Payroll Tax

 Fringe Benefits — Social and Country Club Memberships

-Procedures: The provision of a country club membership by an employer is specifically covered in Treasury Regulations §1.61-21(a)(1) as a fringe benefit which is normally subject to inclusion in income of an employee.
-The university has developed the following procedure to be followed by each university employee that receives social/country club membership benefits paid by the university.
+Procedures: The provision of a country club membership by an employer is specifically covered in Treasury Regulations §1.61-21(a)(1) as a fringe benefit which is normally subject to inclusion in the income of an employee.
+The university has developed the following procedure for each university employee who receives social/country club membership benefits paid by the university.

 Social Club Template